Some Offensive Thoughts

 If one person is offended by a word, he’s nuts.
 If ten thousand are offended, it’s an Offensive Word, and you’ve got yourself a ‘community’.

 Words do, of course, have abstract, non-contextual ‘dictionary’ meanings — which is why we should sometimes be careful about using them, particularly when writing (smiley face!).
-People can get hurt with offhand comments.
-But.
-Meaning is subordinate to context and tone.
+People can get hurt with offhand comments and clearly a ‘taboo’ on, for example, randomly shouting ‘fire!’ in a packed hospital has nothing to do with restricting free speech.
+The point is that meaning is subordinate to context and tone.
 Abuse does not and cannot, ultimately, reside in the formal meaning of a word.
-Indiscriminately restricting the use of a word, no matter how ‘offensive’, necessarily restricts tonally or contextually truthful utterances of it*; particularly, and crucially, light-hearted ones.
-This is why guardians of meaning, those who get up in arms about offence (which they falsely call ‘abuse’), always take themselves very seriously.
+Indiscriminately restricting the use of a word, no matter how ‘offensive’, necessarily restricts tonally or contextually truthful utterances of it2; particularly, and crucially, light-hearted ones.
+This is why guardians of meaning, those who get up in arms about offense (which they falsely call ‘abuse’), always take themselves very seriously.
 They seek to prohibit the means by which we can laugh at selves by placing taboos on all ‘offensive’ descriptors of self, such as race, sex, physical appearance and diagnostic identity.
 The next step will be to make satire directed at professionals, elites, management and taste in box-sets ‘abusive’.

 The correct term for such people is ‘Identity Politicians,’ those who preach ‘Identity Politics’.
 These folk have, essentially, a religious experience of reality, in which words and ideas are as real as physical things, with the power to rend and flay; from which security and power are acquired through handing personal responsibility over entirely to a commanding ideology; to which the entire personality must submit.